 Types of filters depending upon the Media

 a) Fine Mesh Screen Filter: It is the most commonly used filter in lube and fuel oil systems on board.
 It can be used both on suction and discharge side of the system.
-It is normally used in cylinder lube oil line, main engine and auxiliary engine fuel oil line & diesel oil line, boiler fuel oil line and in different lube oil systems on board etc.
+It is used in cylinder lube oil line, main engine and auxiliary engine fuel oil line & diesel oil line, boiler fuel oil line and in different lube oil systems on board, etc.

 b) Magnetic filter: This normally consists of filter elements which are magnetic in nature and which help in catching fine metal or ferrous particles that run in the system.
 These elements are surrounded by a basket screen which also acts as a filter and simplifies the cleaning of the filter.
 Magnetic filters are used in lube oil system.

-c) Auto Back Wash Filter: In auto back wash filters, when the pressure difference increases, an indication of filter getting clogged, the auto system cuts-off the filter and opens the bypass.
+c) Auto Back Wash Filter: In auto backwash filters, when the pressure difference increases, an indication of filter getting clogged, the auto system cuts off the filter and opens the bypass.
 The auto wash takes place with the help of an electric motor connected to a shaft which cleans the filter.
 During this operation, the drain of the filter gets open.

-2) Water Filter: The sea water and fresh water systems on board ship are provided with line filters in order to trap the solid impurities flowing in the system.
+2) Water Filter: The sea water and fresh water systems on board ship are provided with line filters to trap the solid impurities flowing in the system.
 Normally the sea water side has more numbers of filters incorporated in the line as compared to the fresh water system as the later is a closed system.
 The different applications for water filters are:

-a) Sea chest Strainer: It is fitted in the main suction line of the sea water inlet system to the ship.
+a) Sea chest Strainer: Sea chest is fitted in the main suction line of the sea water inlet system to the ship.
 The filter casing is normally fitted with marine growth preventive system.
 Normally a strainer is used in the sea chest so that the flow of water in the sea line is always maintained.

 b) Fire line suction filter: Fire pump has a suction filter to avoid any solid impurity to come inside the fire line.
-The filter mesh screen has a moderate opening screen hole for flow of water.
+The filter mesh screen has a moderate opening screen hole for the flow of water.

 c) Bilge line filter: All the bilge well suctions are provided with a strainer as the well contains the maximum solid contamination.
 The filter may have a bucket screen or a plate screen to trap solid impurities like rags etc.